bryanwhiting/blog/posts/2022-06-23-what-is-the-best-todo-list-manager?/index.md

 * Can’t nest labels (tags)
 * Can’t create labels dynamically - you need to manually add them on the label screen before a task can leverage them.
 * Can’t pull in my calendar.
+* Doesn’t have check items, only subtasks.

+## Sorted3

+This app takes a different design.
+It’s main selling point is the ability to auto schedule your day based on the tasks you have for that day.

+Pros:

+* Rich formatting on description.
+Supports markdown.
+* clean UI.
+Good shortcuts.
+* integrates with calendar to plan your day.
+* Easily plan duration.
+* Really nice widgets.

+Cons:

+* Doesn’t have subtasks, but has check boxes
+* No prioritization or smart filters.
+Just tags and lists.
+* Can’t easily see across lists like you can in TickTick

+Auto schedule is nice but could be kind of gimmicky.
+If you have 8 meetings in a day and five 30 min free blocks but all your tasks for the day are an hour, it would put all your tasks at the end of the day.
+I found it kind of buggy.

 ## Automated